broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 ## Motivation

-Bridge `Solana-Everscale` must have the ability to transfer `Solana` tokens from `Everscale` to `Solana`.
-The idea here is to use vault owned by `Token proxy` program in `Solana` blockchain to unlock tokens.
+The `Solana-Everscale` bridge must have the ability to transfer `Solana` tokens from `Everscale` to `Solana`.
+The idea here is to use the vault owned by the `Token proxy` program in the `Solana` blockchain to unlock tokens.

 ## Algorithm

-1. `Everscale` `Token proxy` burns user tokens after Web3 request.
+1. The `Everscale` `Token proxy` burns user tokens after Web3 request.
-2. `Token proxy` sends new event to `Ever event config`.
+2. The `Token proxy` sends new event to the `Ever event config`.
-3. `Ever event config` deploys new `Ever event` with payload containing transfer.
+3. The `Ever event config` deploys new `Ever event` with payload containing transfer.
-4. Relays confirm `Ever event`.
+4. Relays confirm the `Ever event`.
-5. User calls withdraw tokens from vault in `Solana` `Token Proxy` program transferring payload with relays signs.
+5. User calls withdraw tokens from vault in the `Solana` `Token Proxy` program transferring the payload with relays signs.
-6. `Token Proxy` program calls `Round loader` program to check relays signs.
+6. The `Token Proxy` program calls the `Round loader` program to check relays signs.
-7. `Round loader` program gets current round relays info (public keys, addresses) and checks signs.
+7. The `Round loader` program gets current round relays info (public keys, addresses) and checks signs.
-8. If no error got from `Round loader` program, then `Token proxy` creates unique withdraw account with `PayloadId` from event.
+8. If there are no errors wuth the `Round loader` program, then the `Token proxy` creates unique withdraw account with a `PayloadId` from the event.
-9. If no withdraw account was created before, then `Token proxy` program calls transfer tokens on `SPL token` program.
+9. If a withdrawal account was not created before, then the `Token proxy` program calls transfer tokens on the `SPL token` program.
-10. `SPL token` program decreases `Vault` account tokens and increases users tokens balance.
+10. The `SPL token` program decreases `Vault` account tokens and increases users tokens balance.

 ## Questions

-1. Where to store `Vault` account address?
+1. Where to store the `Vault` account address?
-It will be passed on program input by user, and it must be validated in `Token proxy` program.
+It will be passed on program input by the user, and it must be validated in the `Token proxy` program.
-2. Where to store `Round loader` program address?
+2. Where to store the `Round loader` program address?
-It will be passed on program input by user, and it must be validated in `Token proxy` program.
+It will be passed on program input by the user, and it must be validated in the `Token proxy` program.
-3. Where to store `Current round relays` account address?
+3. Where to store the `Current round relays` account address?
-It will be passed on program input by user, and it must be validated in `Round loader` program.
+It will be passed on program input by the user, and it must be validated in the `Round loader` program.

 ## Reminders

-1. Set owner of `Vault` account to `Token proxy` program.
+* Set owner of the `Vault` account to the `Token proxy` program.

 ## Scheme